I forgot to tell you, Mike, Repto Audio Soundbite number 14.

 But he won't.

-They're banking on the fact that oil prices and gas prices are going to rise during the year next year, and that they're gonna continue rising, and they're gonna be a campaign issue.
+They're banking on the fact that oil prices and gas prices are going to rise during the year next year, and that they're going to continue rising and they're going to be a campaign issue.

-And that I guarantee the Democrats' plan here is to blame the Republicans being in the pockets of big oil, you know, profits being sucked out of the back pockets of American people for big oil to profit, all because the Republicans demanded it in the budget deal last December is what they're gonna say.
+And I guarantee the Democrats' plan here is to blame the Republicans being in the pockets of big oil, you know, profits being sucked out of the back pockets of American people for big oil to profit, all because the Republicans demanded it in the budget deal last December is what they're going to say.

 Something along those lines.